Trauma

 1. Secure Your Safety

-Physical safety is the prerequisite for psychological recovery.
+The prerequisite for psychological recovery is physical safety.
 An evacuation shelter, temporary housing, a relative's home.
-Until a safe place is secured, the brain cannot exit "danger mode" and recovery cannot begin.
+Without a safe place secured, the brain cannot exit "danger mode" and recovery cannot begin.
+Only once food, clothing, and shelter are stable does the room for emotional care emerge.

 2. Restore Daily Routines

-Disasters destroy the structure of everyday life.
-Waking up at the same time each morning, eating meals at regular intervals, moving your body.
+Disasters destroy the structure of daily life.
+Waking up at the same time each morning, eating meals regularly, moving your body.
 Recovering small routines helps restore the feeling that "the world is predictable."
+You don't need to recreate a perfect daily life.
+Deciding on even one thing you do every day is the starting point of recovery.
 (Books on post-disaster psychological care can deepen your understanding)

-Many people suppress their feelings, thinking "others have it worse," but emotional suppression delays recovery.
-Talk to someone you trust, write in a journal, consult a support worker.
-Expressing emotions helps process trauma.
+Many people suppress their feelings thinking "others have it worse," but emotional suppression slows recovery.
+Talking to someone you trust, writing in a journal, consulting a support worker.
+Expressing emotions facilitates the processing of trauma.
+You don't need to force yourself to talk; simply knowing that "there is a space where I can talk" provides a sense of security.

 4. Limit Media Exposure

-Repeatedly watching disaster footage worsens trauma responses.
-Research after the Boston Marathon bombing found that people who watched media coverage for six or more hours a day exhibited higher PTSD symptoms than those who were actually at the scene.
-Keep information intake to the minimum necessary and avoid replaying disaster footage.
+Repeatedly watching disaster footage can worsen trauma responses.
+Research after the Boston Marathon bombing found that people who watched extensive media coverage showed higher stress responses than those who were actually at the scene.
+Keep information to the necessary minimum and avoid repeatedly viewing disaster footage.
+Viewing before bedtime in particular severely reduces sleep quality.

-If symptoms persist for more than a month or significantly interfere with daily life, consider seeing a psychiatrist or counselor.
-Prolonged Exposure Therapy (PE) and EMDR have shown high effectiveness for post-disaster PTSD.
-In disaster-affected areas, mental health care teams and DPAT (Disaster Psychiatric Assistance Teams) provide support.
+If symptoms persist for more than a month, or if they significantly interfere with daily life, consider visiting a psychiatrist or counselor.
+Prolonged Exposure Therapy (PE) and EMDR have shown high efficacy for post-disaster PTSD.
+In disaster-affected areas, mental health care teams and specialized psychiatric response teams provide support.
 (Books on trauma recovery can also be helpful)

 Summary